 The net cash position here is slightly misleading: if only interest could be paid on £40m.
-With so many customers paying up front for a product they will not use for some months, we would expect there to be a large amount of pre-payments.
+Many customers pay up front for a product they will not use for some months.
+Thus we would expect there to be a large amount of pre-payments.
 Most of the debt here is based on bonds, some £750m was issued last year.

 The annual report mentions this snippet:

-It does not say what these covenants are, but together with the bond (coupon 6.25%) it is fair to say that the business needs to be generating a decent real amount of profit each year in order to pay the c£140m of financing charges.
+It does not say what these covenants are.
+Together with the bond (coupon 6.25%) it is fair to say that the business needs to be generating a decent real amount of profit each year in order to pay the c£140m of financing charges.
 Given the reduced figures this year this might be fairly close depending on the level of adjustments.

-The balance sheet is not great here: acquisitions have seen plenty of intangibles booked here, giving a negative figure for NTAV.
+The balance sheet is not great here.
+Acquisitions have seen plenty of intangibles booked here.
+This gives a negative figure for NTAV.
 This is less of a concern here, as essentially the business will be funded by suppliers such as hotels who will be paid in arrears.

 Thomas Cook seem to be constantly transforming, perhaps as a part of the environment they trade in.
 They are pushing their own-brand of hotels and there are other aspects which they could expand into (such as ground transportation).

 This seems to have taken its toll on the business though.
 Operating margins have been weak, even in the good times.
-Arguably a package holiday has become largely a commodity where it is difficult to add value (although this may change depending on their hotel offering).
+Arguably a package holiday has become largely a commodity.
+This means it is difficult to add value (although this may change depending on their hotel offering).

 Another point would be that further disruption could be possible.
 In recent years Airbnb has proved itself which potentially could further eat into Thomas Cooks offerings.
 The increasing proliferation of low-cost airlines could see the airline part of the group suffer especially if there is a price war.
 Given the large amount of fixed costs in this sector, it is an easy place to lose money.

-The debt level is high here and will seem to remain so for the short-term while the bonds and credit facilities remain outstanding and there doesn’t seem to be the performance to change that.
+The debt level is high here.
+It will seem to remain so for the short-term while the bonds and credit facilities remain outstanding.
+There doesn’t seem to be the performance to change that.